3xCaffeine/llm-from-scratch/utils/README.md

 # Utilities

-This directory contains shared utilities and helper functions used across LLM from Scratch project.
+This directory contains shared utilities and helper functions used across language model from scratch project.
 These modules provide common functionality for training, data handling, model management, and project organization.

 ## Overview